ISAITB/docs-services/source/common/index.rst

 .. note::
     **Validation service outputs:** Validation services are not meant to return output values apart from the validation result itself (a ``boolean``).
-The output values added to the validation report's context are used to enrich the display of the validation step (the ``verify`` [REF] step in GITB TDL terms) by displaying to the user additional information such as the validated input.
+The output values added to the validation report's context are used to enrich the display of the validation step (the `verify`_ step in GITB TDL terms) by displaying to the user additional information such as the validated input.
 These output values cannot currently be further leveraged in the calling test session.

 .. _common__using_output: